Skip to main content

 Common questions about homeschooling in Arkansas

-What is required to homeschool in Arkansas?
+What do I need to homeschool my child in Arkansas?

-How much money do you get for homeschooling in Arkansas?
+How do I start homeschooling in Arkansas?

 Do homeschool students have to take standardized tests in Arkansas?